 Buying the Best Golf Cart

 There isn’t one specific golf cart you have to buy.
-Rather, when buying the best golf cart for your needs, consider things like your budget, the type of cart you want to drive, and your personal preference.
-As long as you ask detailed questions about your cart, you can get a good deal on a used or new golf cart.
+Rather, when buying the best cart for your needs, consider things like your budget, the type of cart you want to drive, and your personal preference.
+As long as you ask detailed questions about your cart, you can get a good deal on a used or new cart.